filviu/blog/content/posts/2014/2014-09-05-linux-on-the-acer-e3-111-aspire-e3-111-c5fn.md

 **Video**

-  * I didn&#8217;t test yet how video playing works.
+  * I didn't test yet how video playing works.
     **Update:** at least normal files play well, including hd files.
 I tried some streams in browser from twit.tv and they were dropping frames badly, but in vlc they work fine.

 **Misc**